apryor6/apryor6.github.io/_posts/2016-10-24-opiate-prescription-prediction.md

 ---
-layout: dark-post
+layout: post
-title: Combating the Opioid Epidemic with Machine Learning [R]
+title: Combating the Opioid Epidemic with Machine Learning
-description: "Can we save live with machine learning?"
+subtitle: Can we save live with machine learning?
+[R]
-tags: [Machine Learning, R, Opioid]
 ---

 Over the past 15 years, deaths from prescription opiates have [quadrupled](https://www.cdc.gov/drugoverdose/epidemic/#), but so has the amount of opiates prescribed.
 This massive increase in prescription rates has occurred while the levels of pain experienced by Americans has [remain largely unchanged](http://time.com/3663907/treating-pain-opioids-painkillers/).
 Intuitively it follows that unneccessary prescriptions potentially play a significant role in the increase in opioid overdoses.
 An effective strategy for identifying instances of overprescribing is therefore a potentially life saving endeavor.